-Are you always in such a rush at lunchtime that you don’t have enough time to make a healthy lunch?
+Are you always in such a rush at lunchtime that you don’t have enough time to make anything healthy?
 Or do you always eat the same and uninspiring things?
 Or, perhaps you grab a pre-made sandwich at work as that is the only option available?

 These are the common factors I continue to hear that stop my clients from eating well at lunchtime.